~ Roman Monographs ~ Aqueducts · part IV · |

 As the city expanded again after its darkest age, the water supply that the old Aqua Virgo could offer was insufficient, and its availability mainly concentrated in a small part of the urban area.

-the aqueduct, but due to political problems he never did so.
-His successor Pius V encountered another problem: a strong rivalry between the architects who wanted to be given this important commission; each of them did their best to criticize the other projects, and this resulted in a further delay.
-Nevertheless, the works finally started, but two more popes (Pius VI and Gregory XIII) reigned before the Aqua Virgo, renamed Salone Water after the village next to the springs, was finally restored to its original flow, in 1570. |
+Pope Paul III (1534-49) had been wisely advised to carry out a major restoration on the original course of the aqueduct, but due to political problems he never did so.
+His successor Pius IV encountered another problem: a strong rivalry between the architects who wanted to be entrusted with this important commission; each of them did their best to criticize the other projects, and this resulted in a further delay.
+The works finally started, but they were finished no sooner than 1570, under the pontificate of Gregory XIII, who therefore was officially acknowledged for the work; by that time the aqueduct went by the name of Salone Water, after that of the area next to the reactivated original springs. |

 Rome kept growing at a very fast rate, and the water was still not enough, especially for some important districts, such as the Capitolium hill and its surrounding areas, not reached by the Salone water.